-Prerequisites: Business Administration 2257 and enrolment in the BMOS program.
+Pre-or Corequisite(s): MOS 1020A/B or both MOS 1021A/B and 1023A/B and enrolment in BMOS or MAS.
 "Unless you have either the requisites for this course or written special permission from your Dean to enrol in it, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites."